 It takes six months to learn the fingerings and can take six to eight years to master.

 What’s the typical price range for a flute?

 Flutes are typically priced in one of three categories:

 - $50 – $100 for a low-end student model

 - $200 – $300 for a good-quality student instrument

 - $500 – $2,500 for a professional instrument

 The trumpet is very popular with all ages.
-And it’s the first brass instrument that many young players learn.
+The B♭, the most common of the trumpet types, is the first brass instrument that many young players learn.
 Trumpets are popular in jazz and rock genres and in orchestras and concert bands.
 They’re also featured in drum and bugle corps as well as brass choirs and quartets.